Articles » Pork » Sausage: The Missing Link

 By Larry Burrier

-Dont let sausage-making intimidate you. its simple and, believe me, Ive gone to a lot more time and trouble just trying to round up the kids and get them into the truck!
+Don’t let sausage-making intimidate you. it is simple and, believe me, I’ve gone to a lot more time and trouble just trying to round up the kids and get them into the truck!

-In my book The TEXAS LINK to Sausage Making, I go into great detail and illustration as to the various methods of producing all types of sausages, as well as recipes for using them, but the one thing that many people dont realize is that sausage doesnt have to be made into links.
+In my book The TEXAS LINK to Sausage Making, I go into great detail and illustration as to the various methods of producing all types of sausages, as well as recipes for using them,.
+The one thing that many people do not realize is that sausage does not have to be made into links.
 You can create meatballs, make patties or just crumble it.

 Another important factor is that the meat you use in your sausage recipe can be purchased already ground and ready to mix with your spices.
-Today, were going to leave out the "link" and make up some good old German Garlic Sausage, a favorite of Texans.
+Today, we are going to leave out the “link” and make up some good old German Garlic Sausage, a favorite of Texans.

 • 3-1/2 lbs. ground lean beef